aleguillou1/UNet4RSImage/README.md

 The method requires as input a .tif image (the number of channels is adjustable), its corresponding label in .tif format, and a shapefile grid (Figure 1 & 2)

-IMPORTANT: In this tutorial, we use Pléiades satellite imagery (with a 50 cm per pixel resolution) and OCS GE labels (freely available here).
+IMPORTANT: In this tutorial, we use Pléiades satellite imagery (with a 50 cm per pixel resolution) and OCS GE labels (freely available here : https://geoservices.ign.fr/ocsge).
 This repository offers a modular approach that can be adapted to different datasets, resolutions, and label classes.
 Whether you are working with RGB images or multi-spectral imagery, this workflow allows you to customize the number of classes to predict.

 Currently, we provide a single U-Net architecture, which requires: